-As owner of a former Michelin-starred restaurant, Jiro maintains the tradition and strictness of preparing his specialites, all with a high value.
+As owner of a former Michelin-starred restaurant, Jiro maintains the traditions and strictness of preparing his specialties.

-The intrigue of the documentary rests in the legacy that Jiro builds and how he must pass it on to his sons.
-Both of his sons have their own paths to live as Jiro continues to seek perfection in his craft and make up for his parenting failures.
+The intrigue of the documentary rests in the legacy that Jiro has built and how he must pass it on to his sons.
+Both of his sons have their own paths to live as Jiro continues to seek perfection in his craft, all while trying to make up for his parenting failures.

 If you think you'd enjoy a film that combines a food trip with a Wes Anderson-like family history, this one's for you.

-Shoplifters follows the poor Shibata family, who commit petty thefts to survive.
+Shoplifters follows the poor Shibata family, who commit petty thefts to get by.
 However, when their young son is suddenly arrested, their simple lives are interrupted and they're forced to deal with the consequences.

 Filmmaker Hirokazu Koreeda brings out his inner Yasujirō Ozu in this story, evidenced in everything from the family dynamics to the wistful cinematography.
-Every scene's atmosphere is truly captivating, perfectly capturing a Tokyo that isn't stereotypically Tokyo.
+Every scene's atmosphere is captivating as it perfectly captures a Tokyo that isn't stereotypically Tokyo.